The CapED Programme

 - Gender-sensitive approaches

 With one of the highest poverty, early marriage and pregnancy rates in the world, Niger faces severe challenges with regard to girls’ participation in education.
 In order to reduce the gender gap and improve girls’ performance, CapED trained 130 secondary teachers and school principals in gender-responsive teaching in scientific disciplines.
-They represent 15 secondary schools selected as pilot institutions where some 20,700 girls (40 per cent of 54,500 students) will be more stimulated to participate in classroom activities and receive a less gender-biased education in STEM.
+They represent 15 secondary schools selected as pilot institutions where some 20,700 girls (40% of 54,500 students) will be more stimulated to participate in classroom activities and receive a less gender-biased education in STEM.